Transitioning Back to MIT

 In addition to the workshop, you can attend the annual New England Study Abroad Re-Entry Conference where students from universities around the region discuss their experiences.
 This conference usually takes place in late February.

-Be a study abroad ambassador
+Be a Catalyst for study abroad

 Returned study abroad students are the best ambassadors.
 Share your experience with prospective study abroad students across your academic area, living groups, and student groups.
 Share photos, videos, and stories with GEO for use in newsletters and promotions.